Molly Duncan

+Early life

+Duncan was born in Montrose, the second of four children.
+His father was an architect.

+Duncan attended Duncan of Jordanstone College of Art in Dundee, where he met Roger Ball and Alan Gorrie; Duncan and Ball, both of whom played saxophone, were known as the Dundee Horns.

 Career

-Malcolm "Molly" Duncan recorded with Ray Charles, Tom Petty, Buddy Guy, Ben E. King, Dire Straits, Bryan Ferry and many others and played live with artists including Marvin Gaye, Chaka Khan and Eric Clapton.
-In the late 1990s and early 2000s he collaborated with many drum and bass artists, including Intense, of which his son Dan Duncan is a member.
-These recordings were mostly released on the Good Looking Records label.
+In 1971, Duncan, Ball, Gorrie, Hamish Stuart, Onnie McIntyre, and Robbie McIntosh formed Average White Band.
+The band are perhaps best known for their 1974 US number one "Pick Up the Pieces", on which Duncan played the saxophone solo.
+The band disbanded in 1982.

+After the Average White Band ended, Duncan became a session saxophonist.
+He recorded with artists including Johnny Hates Jazz, Curiosity Killed the Cat, Tom Petty, Eurythmics, Buddy Guy and Feargal Sharkey.
+He also played horns on Dire Straits' Brothers in Arms album in 1985.

 He collaborated with other studio musicians to form Knee Deep, a funk and fusion group; and Cold Sweat and the Horny Horns.

-In July 2015, Malcolm "Molly" Duncan, along, with Steve Ferrone and Hamish Stuart reunited to form The 360 Band.
+In the 1990s, he worked with club music band Intense, which featured his son Dan.
+In July 2015, Duncan, along, with Steve Ferrone and Hamish Stuart reunited to form The 360 Band.
 This was in essence one half of the original Average White Band.
 They released an album titled Three Sixty in 2017 and performed live together along with supporting musicians.

 Death

-Duncan died at his home in Bocholt, Germany on 7 October 2019, at age 74, shortly after it had been announced that he had been diagnosed with terminal cancer.
+Duncan died at his home in Bocholt, Germany on 7 October 2019, at age 74, shortly after it had been announced that he had been diagnosed with terminal lung cancer.
+He was survived by his son Dan and his partner Christine.